baquerizogo/ioet-exercise/README.md

  - Build the app.
 This will run the TypeScript compiler and generate the dist folder.
 `npm run build`

- - Run the built app using node
+ - Run the built app using node.
  `node dist`

 ## How to run the project in development mode